 Dubai’s humble beginning as a fishing village keeps the city grounded and stands in sharp contrast with the level of advancement it has achieved.

 Who doesn’t love skyscrapers, high-rise buildings, and culture together?
 Our city tour is a blend of all, and we make sure to let you have the experience of both sides of Dubai.

 One moment you could be among the clouds as you zip through Burj Khalifa, the tallest building in the world, and the next you could be sailing through the bustling waterways of Dubai in a traditional Abra ride.

-There are the flourishing spice and gold souks that you must visit to get a glimpse of the city’s past.
+There are flourishing spice and gold souks that you must visit to get a glimpse of the city’s past as well.

 2. Enjoy the Fireworks

 Dubai is a hot spot during New Year's Eve, and January 1st, New Year’s Day, is a national holiday in the United Arab Emirates.